MicrosoftDocs/bot-docs/articles/v4sdk/skills-conceptual.md

 A skill needs to include additional logic to send an `endOfConversation` activity when it completes, so that the skill consumer knows when to stop forwarding activities to the skill.

 A root bot implements at least two HTTP endpoints, one for receiving activities from the user and one for receiving activities from skills.
-The skill consumer needs to pair code that receives the HTTP method request with a skill handler.
+The skill consumer needs to pair code that receives the HTTP method request from the skill with a skill handler.
 It requires added logic for managing a skill, such as when to invoke or cancel the skill, and so on.
 In addition to the usual bot and adapter objects, the consumer includes a few skill-related objects, used to exchange activities with the skill.

 This diagram outlines the flow of activities from the user to the root bot to a skill and back again.